 Student Payroll Coordinator

-Karma processes and manages student appointments for the Physics Department.
-She also assists graduate and undergraduate students with any payroll/timesheet related issues or concerns.
+The Student Payroll Coordinator processes and manages student appointments for the Physics Department.
+They also assists graduate and undergraduate students with any payroll/timesheet related issues or concerns.

-Here are some of the things that Karma can help undergraduate students with:
+Here are some of the things that the Student Payroll Coordinator can help undergraduate students with:

 - timesheet issues/questions